Climate leaders are united on one thing: Scotland’s glowing orange drink, Irn-Bru

 The drink was gifted to the congresswoman by Scotland’s First Minister Nicola Sturgeon, who took to Twitter to confirm the congresswoman was about to get her first taste.

-Irn-Bru rejoiced at the delivery, tweeting “the BRU got through” in celebration.
+Irn-Bru rejoiced at the delivery, tweeting, “The BRU got through” in celebration.

 “It’s phenomenal that Scotland’s ginger nectar has made such a splash with delegates from across the globe,” a spokesman for Irn-Bru told British media.